 Adding the Rose of Sharon to Your Landscape Design

-The Rose of Sharon, or Althea, is a deciduous shrub that is beloved by our online nursery customers.
-This plant has an abundance of colorful flowers; the four-inch blooms come in a large array of colors, including white, mauve tones, red, and light blue.
+The Rose of Sharon, or Althea, is a deciduous shrub beloved by our online nursery customers.
+This plant has an abundance of colorful flowers; the four-inch blooms come in many colors, including white, mauve tones, red, and light blue.

 Tips for Planting the Rose of Sharon in your Garden

 A must to remember with the Hibiscus Syriacus is its late awakening from hibernation.
-While it blossoms later than others, its leaves also aren’t produced until slightly later.
-Many a gardener has given this plant up for dead when it is only beginning the awakening process from winter slumber.
+While it blossoms later than others, its leaves also aren't produced until slightly later.
+Many gardeners have given this plant up for the dead when it is only beginning the awakening process from winter slumber.
 Once the leaves do arrive, they are small and light green.

 Althea loves to be in full sun and well-drained soil.
-More old plants are susceptible to fungal damage if they are situated in the partial sun rather than full.
-Being fairly tolerant to drought and with its immense love of sun and heat, the Rose of Sharon is particularly prized in the southern USA for its ability to thrive and provide color in a challenging climate.
+More old plants are susceptible to fungal damage if they are situated in the partial sun rather than complete.
+Being relatively tolerant to drought and with its immense love of sun and heat, the Rose of Sharon is particularly prized in the southern USA for its ability to thrive and provide color in a challenging climate.

-When shopping with us for the Rose of Sharon and your other landscaping needs, rest in the confidence of the safety of your order.
-We never dig your plants up until they are ready to be shipped, and we only source out our shipping to transportation companies who provide a low-cost combined with the experience needed to maintain the security of your trees, shrubs, or bushes during their time in transit.
+When shopping with us for the Rose of Sharon and your other landscaping needs, rest in confidence in your order's safety.
+We never dig your plants up until they are ready to be shipped.
+We only source out our shipping to transportation companies who provide a low-cost combined with the experience needed to maintain the security of your trees, shrubs, or bushes during their time in transit.

 Source of Information on the Rose of Sharon